unixorn/zsh-quickstart-kit/Readme.md

 ### Disabling oh-my-zsh

-If you don't want zgen to load the oh-my-zsh defaults, create `.zsh-quickstart-no-omz` in your home directory.
+If you don't want `zgenom` to load the oh-my-zsh defaults, create `.zsh-quickstart-no-omz` in your home directory.

 ## FAQ

-### How do I reconfigure the prompt
+### How do I reconfigure the prompt?

 You may want to reconfigure your prompt after using it.
 The quickstart uses the [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme, so you can reconfigure your prompt by running `p10k configure`.